antonfirsov/docs/2023/05-May/hot-reload-generics/hot-reload-generics.md

 ### Want More?

-Try this feature out today using .NET 8 preview 4 and Visual Studio preview 17.7 and let us know what other Rude Edits you want us to tackle via Help > Send Feedback > Suggest a Feature in Visual Studio, or on our [GitHub](https://github.com/dotnet/runtime/issues/new/choose)!
+Try this feature out today using .NET 8 Preview 4 and Visual Studio preview 17.7 and let us know what other Rude Edits you want us to tackle via Help > Send Feedback > Suggest a Feature in Visual Studio, or on our [GitHub](https://github.com/dotnet/runtime/issues/new/choose)!